 Set up a men's and women's discipleship program.
 Allow your members to connect with each other.

-You can allow your groups to come up with their own curriculum, or you can offer guidance if they're looking for something to discuss.
+You can allow your groups to develop their own curriculum, or offer guidance if they need something to discuss.
 The important part is to allow the conversations to begin.

 8. The Church isn't Serving Others